sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 20. Corrected Question

-**If two VNets are peered, how would you allow only one subnet in VNet A to communicate with one subnet in VNet B while preventing access from all other subnets?**
+# 20. **If two VNets are peered, how would you allow only one subnet in VNet A to communicate with one subnet in VNet B while preventing access from all other subnets?**

 ## Interview Ready Answer